 Location: 823 S Church St unit c, Greenville, SC 29601

 Lieu’s is the place to go for traditional Chinese food.
 This one is located on Woodruff Rd, far away from the craziness downtown, and thus, the dining experience is a bit more peaceful.
-The egg rolls are the highlight here, so treat yourself to a few.
-The fried rice is decent enough, not the best, but probably the best you will find in the South.
+The veggie egg rolls are the highlight here, so treat yourself to a few.
+The fried rice is decent enough, not the best, but probably the best you will find in Upstate SC.
 They offer a nice variety of affordable lunch specials.
-While Lieu’s is far from the best Chinese food around, it is likely the best you will find in the Upstate region.

-The decor is a bit lacking, nevertheless, at least it is quiet compared to the small congested restaurants downtown.
-Service is always professional and the food is served quick.
+The decor is a bit bland, nevertheless, at least it is quiet compared to the small congested restaurants downtown.
+Service is always professional and the food is always fresh, hot, and nicely presented.

 Location: 1149 Woodruff Rd, Greenville, SC 29607

 Best healthy fare: Roost